Which Paris Museum is Best to Visit?

 Part of the beauty of visiting the Louvre is that, not only does it house a massive amount of historic artwork ~ but the building itself is GORGEOUS, & photo-worthy in it of itself.

-Hotels by the Louvre: If you want to stay within walking distance of the Louvre, read this article ~ or check out one of my favorites, the Hotel Regina Louvre.
+Hotels by the Louvre: If you want to stay within walking distance of the Louvre, read this article ~ or check out one of my favorites: Hotel Regina Louvre., which has stunning Eiffel Tower views.

 Photos of the Musee D’Orsay

-The Musee D’Orsay is Best For: Those who love something a little more intimate & charming: choose the Musee D’Orsay over the Louvre.
-And if either Monet or Van Gogh is one of your favorite artists: I’d definitely head there.
-Architecture-buffs will love the grand former railway arches here.
-And “ladies who lunch” will enjoy partaking in the grand cafe upstairs…
+The Musee D’Orsay is Best For: Those who love something a little more intimate & charming: choose Musee D’Orsay over the Louvre.
+Or if Monet or Van Gogh is one of your favorite artists: definitely head here.
+Architecture-buffs will love the grand, former railway arches here & the famous upstairs clocks.
+And “ladies who lunch” will enjoy their upstairs cafe.

-Monet is my favorite artist, which is one reason why I love the Musee D’Orsay so much, as it features many of his most famous paintings.
+Monet is my favorite artist, & is one reason I love the Musee D’Orsay so much: as it features many of his famous paintings.

-Hotel by the Musee D’Orsay: Caddy-corner to the museum is the sumptuous Hotel D’Orsay.
+Great Hotel by the Musee D’Orsay: Right across from the museum is the sumptuous Hotel D’Orsay ~ which is still reasonably priced, at around $200/night!

 Photos of L’Orangerie & Versailles

-Musee De L’Orangerie is Best For: Monet or Impressionist-lovers who are short on time.
+Musee De L’Orangerie is Best For: Monet-lovers who are short on time!
+One hour here will let you take in his famous “Waterlilies” series…

-Monet’s “Waterlilies” (which is a series of paintings) is the MAIN event at L’Orangerie.
+Monet’s “Waterlilies” is the MAIN event at L’Orangerie.

 Versailles is Best For: EVERYONE!
-Garden & nature lovers, history buffs, even children should be mesmerized here & have plenty of room to roam & explore.
-Plan to spend at least a half-day here ~ or spend the night nearby so you don’t have to rush.
-If you only have a limited time in Paris, skip it until next time.
+Garden & nature lovers, history buffs, even children will be mesmerized here ~ with plenty of room to roam & explore.
+Spend at least a half-day here ~ or spend the night nearby so you don’t have to rush.
+If you have a limited time in Paris: skip it until next time.

-Versailles is known for its gardens, which are the height of French garden excellence: but many people don’t realize, they also have a HUGE art collection within the palace…
+Versailles is known for its gardens: but many people don’t realize, they also have a HUGE art collection inside the palace.

-Grand Hotel Stays by Versailles: Check into the luxurious, 5-star Waldorf Astoria Versailles ~ Trianon Palace, which is set on the edge of the Versailles gardens, in a historic 1907 building.
+Amazing Hotel Stays by Versailles: Check into the luxurious, 5-star Waldorf Astoria Versailles ~ Trianon Palace, which is set on the edge of Versaille’s gardens, in a historic early 1900’s building.
+And it’s not as expensive as you might think here…with rooms starting in the $200’s.

 Paris Museum of Modern Art

-The Museum of Modern Art is Best For: Those who are tired of historical exhibits & anything old: if you want fresh & NEW, more contemporary, & colorful art ~ try the Museum of Modern Art.
-They also offer workshops & “Discovery Visits” for families, so this is a good option if you’re traveling with children.
+The Museum of Modern Art is Best For: Those who are tired of anything old.
+For fresh & NEW, contemporary & colorful art ~ head to the Museum of Modern Art.
+They also offer workshops & “Discovery Visits” for families, so this is a good option if you’re traveling with children in Paris.

 The Paris Museum of Modern Art.

-Great Hotel by the Paris Museum of Modern Art: The stunning Shangri-La Hotel is just a few blocks from the museum, & offers views of the Eiffel Tower from several rooms.
-It’s also one of the top brunch spots in Paris.
+Great Hotel by the Paris Museum of Modern Art: The stunning Shangri-La Paris is just a few blocks from the museum, & offers amazing views of the Eiffel Tower from several rooms.
+It’s one of Beyonce’s favorite places to stay in Paris!

 Other Notable Museum Mentions…

 Three of the most famous artists in the world have museums dedicated to them in Paris: Picasso, Monet, & Rodin.
-These are, the Musee National Picasso-Paris, the Musee Marmottan Monet, & the simply named, Rodin Museum, which is known for its beautiful Sculpture Garden.
-If you have a particular affinity for one of these artists & don’t mind missing out on some diversity: then a visit to one of these museums may be well worth it.
+These are, the Musee National Picasso-Paris, the Musee Marmottan Monet, & the Rodin Museum ~ which is known for its beautiful Sculpture Garden.
+If you have an affinity for one of these artists & don’t mind missing out on some diversity: then a visit to one of these museums may be a great idea.

 xoxo Noelia